 EOP offers guidance and support to help students understand their campus budgets and financial aid awards.
-Staff also help students with Satisfactory Academic Progress (SAP) issues and appeals, financial aid budget appeals, and referrals to the Financial Aid and Scholarships Office.
+Staff also help students with Satisfactory Academic Progress (SAP) issues and appeals, financial aid cost of attendance adjustment requests, and referrals to the Financial Aid and Scholarships Office.
 In addition, EOP offers modest assistance towards student expenses by offering limited grants, waivers, deferments, and fee reductions.

-Low-income EOP students may qualify for an EOP Carroll Grant.
+Undergraduate EOP students must be low-income and currently enrolled to qualify for an EOP Carroll Grant.
 Students must submit a completed EOP Carroll Grant Application.
-Applications for 2016/2017 will become available in February and will remain open throughout the Spring semester until funds are exhausted.

-For more information on the application process please contact Marcos Ramos at email@example.com
+For more information about the Carroll Grant, please contact Marcos Ramos at email@example.com

 For information on emergency loans, please visit the emergency loan section of the Financial Aid and Scholarships Office website.